When your child hurts animals it can break your heart.

 Highlight Compassion and Empathy

-If your preschooler was jumping all over an ants nest, explanation that he/she has broken the little ants home.
-This may be enough to deter the undesired behavior.
+If your preschooler was jumping all over an ants nest, explain that he/she has broken the little ants home.
+This may be enough to deter undesired behavior.

 If a child has vigorously squeezed and hugged a puppy in an attempt to show love, pointing out that the puppy yelped and ran away as soon as he was set free might soften the child’s approach next time.

 Encouraging your child to help with the care of their family pet, even a pet snail, can help them to develop compassion and empathy too.

 Psychology Today encourages anyone to seek professional help in the form of a child psychologist if:

 - The behaviour becomes more frequent or begins to escalate